davinomjr/davinomjr.github.io/index.md

                     <div class="col-md-12">
                         <div class="col-md-4 col-md-push-4">
                             <h4>
-                                Active both on Web and Mobile development, I've worked at the industry for 2+ years as a Web developer and 3+ years on Mobile development as a self-employment consultant.
+                                Active on both Web and Mobile development, I've worked at the industry for 4+ years as a Web developer and 3+ years on Mobile development as a self-employment consultant.
                             </h4>
                             <h4 style="margin-top: 15px;">Below are some of the technologies I have experience with.</h4>